-Then, as though one thing more were needed to impress upon Helen the enormity of her undertaking, Jonathan Hayward, Drew's lawyer. called one day and asked her to stop at his office.
+Then, as though one thing more were needed to impress upon Helen the enormity of her undertaking, Jonathan Hayward, Drew's lawyer, called one day and asked her to stop at his office.

-Jonathan was an old friend, and Helen greeted him in his office, later that afternoon, with affection and understanding.
-"It's a pleasure," he said, "to have to transact business with anyone who looks as nice as you do.
-Helen."
+Jonathan was an old friend, and Helen greeted him in his office, later that afternoon, with affection and un-derstanding.
+"It's a pleasure," he said, "to have to transact business with anyone who looks as nice as you her marriage a success-

+do, Helen."

 "That's a nice thing to say," Helen smiled.
 "There's a touch of the continental in you, Jonathan."

 "No," he said.
 "Any man would rise

-Radio's popular singer of old time songs, Beatrice Kay, tells how she made her marriage a success-In a coming issue of RADIO MIRROR to it when you come in."
+Radio's popular singer of old time songs, Beatrice Kay, tells how she made to it when you come in."